 One example of how I keep a lesson simple and relevant is teaching students the different type of stories in the Fiction section.
 The first time I tried teaching adventure, mystery, etc. as “genres“, the kids were completely confused because they’d been learning in their ELA class that genres are types of literature: narrative, expository, drama, poetry.
-I quickly changed the term to Fiction “Subjects” and they readily understood—they already associated Subject with Dewey books and with an OPAC Book Search for the kind of story they want to read.
+I quickly changed the term to Fiction “Subjects” and they readily understood—they already associated Subject with Dewey books and with an OPAC Book Search by Subject for the kind of story they want to read.

 An example of a short and relevant lesson is introducing Dewey books with 6g & 7g Math classes so they can practice decimals at the start of their unit.
 Since all students really need to know is how to locate a number on a shelf, that’s what my lessons do.
 The teachers love it because it’s more fun than a review test, yet they can fully interact with students during the lesson to see who might need extra help.

 I discovered that by keeping students and Library Lessons as the priority, and treating the school library as just a bigger classroom with a lot more stuff, everything else about the library falls into place: collection development, facility organization, library scheduling, library advocacy, and even professional development.
 Simplifying my Library Lessons helped me simplify managing my School Library, and I’m sure it will help you do the same.